ibm-cloud-docs/cloud-databases-gen2/private-connections.md

 ### Step 2: Create a VSI and an SSH key
 {: #howto-privateendpoints-vsi2}

 1. Provision a VSI within the VPC using [instructions for creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui) in the [Virtual server instances for VPC UI](/infrastructure/compute/vs).
-Assign a public IP to the VSI to allow external SSH access (optional for testing).
+Assign a floating IP to the VSI to allow external SSH access (optional for testing).
 2. Generate and attach an SSH key for secure login.
-For detailed instructions on how to create an SSH key, see [Getting started with VPC](/docs/vpc?topic=vpc-ssh-keys&interface=ui).
+For detailed instructions on how to create an SSH key pair, see [Getting started with SSH Keys](/docs/vpc?topic=vpc-ssh-keys&interface=ui).
-3. Once the key is ready, move it into the .ssh directory on your local machine to follow best practises for secure SSH key management.
+3. Once the key pair is ready, move the private key into the `~/.ssh` directory on your local machine to follow best practises for secure SSH key management.
-4. Change the permissions of the key.
+4. Change the permissions of the private key.
 This makes the key read-only to the file owner.
 On Unix-like systems such as macOS, run the following command:

-    `$ chmod 400 <COPY_LOCAL_LOCATION_OF_THE_SSH_KEY>`
+    `$ chmod 400 ~/.ssh/<NAME_OF_THE_SSH_KEY>`

 5. SSH into your VSI using the following command:

-    `$ ssh -i ~/.ss/<NAME_OF_THE_SSH_KEY> root@<FLOATING_IP_ADDRESS>`
+    `$ ssh -i ~/.ssh/<NAME_OF_THE_SSH_KEY> root@<FLOATING_IP_ADDRESS>`

 ### Step 3: Create a VPE
 {: #howto-privateendpoints-vsi3}